How to Make a .com Website: Static vs Managed Hosting

 Overview

-com site. com domain to launching and validating a simple website using real tools and commands.
+This guide covers registering a .com domain to launching and validating a simple website using real tools and commands.

-What you’ll learn and
+What you’ll learn and why it matters:

 • How to buy and manage a .com domain and point it to hosting.